abriqqi.com

 All the verbs mentioned in the previous few lessons were regular.
-It means that to make personal forms out of them, you just need to take the infinitive and change its ending.
+It means, that to make personal forms out of them, you just grab an infinitive and change its ending.

 In irregular verbs some other letters should be also changed, apart from the endings.